TDAILab/tutorial-template/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to MLOps's documentation!
 ===================================

-**MLOps** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.(変えてない)
+**MLOps** is ease the transition from machine learning model development to operation and reduce operation costs

 Ship models faster and do more science!